-We grant equity awards to our named executive officers with both time-based and performance-based vesting.
-The stock options that we grant to our named executive officers with time-based vesting typically become exercisable as to 25% of the shares underlying the option on the first anniversary of the grant date, and as to an additional 1/48th of the shares underlying the option monthly thereafter.
-The RSUs we grant to our named executive officers vest in equal annual installments on each anniversary of the date of grant, until the third anniversary of such date.
-The performance share unit awards that we have granted to our named executive officers vest in connection with the achievement of specified company performance milestones.
-In addition, Dr. Fouse received a performance share unit award in connection with her appointment as chief executive officer, which award vests upon the achievement of a specified stock price performance milestone.
+We grant equity awards to our NEOs with both time-based and performance-based vesting.
+The stock options that we grant to our NEOs with time-based vesting typically become exercisable as to 25% of the shares underlying the option on the first anniversary of the grant date, and as to an additional 1/48th of the shares underlying the option monthly thereafter.
+The RSUs we grant to our NEOs vest in equal annual installments on each anniversary of the date of grant, until the third anniversary of such date.
+The PSU awards that we have granted to our NEOs vest in connection with the achievement of specified company performance or stock price milestones.
 The exercise price of all stock options equals the fair market value of shares of our common stock on the date of grant.
 Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.
 Vesting for stock options ceases on termination of employment and exercise rights for stock options cease shortly after termination of employment except in the case of death or disability.
-Vesting of both RSUs and performance share unit awards ceases upon termination of employment.
+Vesting of both RSU and PSU awards ceases upon termination of employment.

-In specified termination and change in control circumstances, equity awards held by our named executive officers are subject to accelerated vesting.
-See "-Severance and Change in Control Benefits" below for further information.
+In specified termination and change in control circumstances, equity awards held by our NEOs are subject to accelerated vesting.
+See "- Severance and Change in Control Benefits" below for further information.